Bylaws

 Section 3: Qualifications

-All Board members shall be members-in-good-standing and voting members of ORID and the RID, Inc.
+1. All Board members shall be members-in-good-standing and voting members of ORID and RID.

 Section 4: Terms of Office

-Officers: President, Vice-President, Secretary, Treasurer, and Members-at-Large shall serve two year terms.
+1. Officers: President, Vice President, Secretary, Treasurer, and Member-at-Large shall serve two year terms.

-The terms of office for the President and Treasurer and MAL 1 shall commence during the even numbered years whereas the terms of office for the Vice-President, Secretary and MAL 2 shall commence during the odd numbered years.
+2. The terms of office for the President,Treasurer, and MAL 1 shall commence during the even numbered years the terms of office for the Vice President, Secretary, and MAL 2 shall commence during the odd numbered years.

 Section 5: Vacancies

-Any Board member who is not satisfactorily performing his/her duties will be asked to resign.
+2. Any Board member who is not satisfactorily performing their duties will be asked to resign.

-The Board member fails to maintain membership in ORID and the RID, Inc.
+3. The Board member fails to maintain membership in ORID and RID.

 Section 6: Duties